centauridesigns/in5320/README.md

 In a perfect solution, all pages with an overview should refresh their contents after a change.
 This includes replenishing commodities, and adding and removing personnel.
 Because of time constraints and struggles with the code environment, only deletion of personnel leads to a live refresh.
 For replenishing commodities, a traditional F5 refresh is required.

 Users can also input a higher number of commodities than available when dispensing.
 This leads to unwarranted behavior.
 Because of our current implementation, ensuring this check is made properly requires a state array that is complex to design.

+Another relevant aspect is the inconsistent usage of warning messages when input fields are left unfiled.
+Sometimes this is an alert-bar, other times the buttons are disabled, and other times it's highlighting input fields red.
+This comes down to specific fields being easier to implement certain warning functionality on, whilst others require heavy state manipulation.